 Another king of the animated storytelling world, although he has been showing his real self a lot lately.
 Robert is different from Jaiden in that he’s more sarcastic and more universal/opinionated with what he talks about.
 Also, I’ve heard he has a really thin skin which doesn’t surprise me in the least honestly.
 But his videos are still incredibly relatable and I just love his sense of humor.
 Never worked at Subway, but I can imagine how that must have been.
 He’s also got a book out now in Target that’s a pretty interesting read.
 I highly recommend it if you’re looking for a relatable piece of fiction that’s actually good.

-Another former Viner turned big Youtuber who’s part of the black anime comedian community.
-His stuff can be a bit too long for the punchlines he’s trying to tell, but overall he’s really funny too.
-If you want a less controversial and generally better version of what LongBeachGriffy has to offer, then yeah check this guy out.
+One of those former Viners turned big Youtubers who’s part of the black anime comedian community.
+His stuff can be a bit too long for the punchlines he’s trying to tell, but overall he’s just really funny.
+Editing is also a step above other skit-makers like ProZD or LongBeachGriffy.
+If you’re looking for some hilarious and well-made skits on random things in pop culture, this guy is an easy recommendation

 Alright, that’s all of the honorable mentions.
 Quite a lot of them wasn’t it?
 Well there’s even more on the way.
 Now it’s time to get into the true meat and potatoes of this project: my favorite Youtube channels of all-time.
 The ones that bring me so much joy whenever I see that they’ve got a new video uploaded (for the most part).